secureCodeBox/documentation/docs/api/crds/scan-completion-hook.md

 The service account should have at least `get` rights on `scans.execution.securecodebox.io`, and `get` & `patch` on `scans.execution.securecodebox.io/status` so that the hooks can work correctly.

+### TTLSecondsAfterFinished (Optional)

+`ttlSecondsAfterFinished` can be used to automatically delete the completed Kubernetes job used to run the hook.
+This sets the `ttlSecondsAfterFinished` field on the created job.
+This requires your cluster to have the [TTLAfterFinished](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) feature gate enabled in your cluster.

 ## Example

 ```yaml